evkx/evkx.github.io/content/models/peugot/3008/E-3008_Long_Range/_index.md

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Peugot E-3008 Long Range supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

+The model has 4 USB-C connections as standard.
 ## Lights

+You can choose between two types of headlights for the Peugot E-3008 Long Range.
+The standard headlights use LED technology.
 The standard headlights use LED Matrix technology.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
 In addition, the standard taillights use LED technology.

 {{< sitefiguresized thumb="models/peugot/3008/e-3008_long_range/headlights_1_st.jpg" title="Peugot E-3008 Long Range" width="3000" height="2250"  >}}